Industry City: Industry City redevelopment

 Industry City's owners announced a $1 billion renovation plan in March 2015.
 The plan originally involved adding dormitories for college students, but the dormitories were canceled in 2016 after public opposition.
 A 500,000 ft2 area in Building 19 was also to be renovated into a space for technology tenants.
 As part of the renovation plans, the Industry City ownership consortium proposed an expansion plan in October 2017, which would rezone the campus and add 3,300,000 ft2 of commercial space to Industry City.
-Organizations such as UPROSE brought up concerns about the expansion because it might possibly accelerate the gentrification of Sunset Park.
+UPROSE and other organizations worried that expansion might accelerate the gentrification of Sunset Park.
 In March 2019, Industry City postponed its rezoning application because politicians objected that the community had not been given sufficient time to provide input.
-The project was officially canceled in September 2020 because of opposition from city council member Carlos Menchaca and local community groups.
+The project was canceled in September 2020 because of opposition from city council member Carlos Menchaca and local community groups.

-A Japanese-themed food court was announced for Industry City in October 2017.
-The food hall, called Japan Village, opened in November of the following year.
-In addition, the New York City government proposed adding a film studio in Industry City in August 2018.
+A Japanese-themed food court was announced for Industry City in October 2017; it opened in November 2018.
+The New York City government also proposed adding a film studio in Industry City in August 2018.
+During the early 2020s, Industry City gained additional tenants including New York University's Martin Scorsese Virtual Production Center, a 100-seat theater, and several design firms.
+In addition, the complex began hosting Brooklyn Night Market events.
+An indoor climbing gym opened at the complex in 2024.

 Legacy

-Bush Terminal was not only one of the first and largest integrated cargo and manufacturing sites in the world, but also served as a model for other industrial parks and offered employment to tens of thousands of workers.
-Besides funding other important buildings such as the Bush Tower and Bush House, it served during both World Wars, influenced the design of the Brooklyn Army Terminal, and affected the growth of Brooklyn and New York City.
+Bush Terminal was one of the first and largest integrated cargo and manufacturing sites in the world.
+It employed tens of thousands of workers.
+It was a model for other industrial parks.
+It funded the Bush Tower in Manhattan and Bush House in London.
+It influenced the design of the Brooklyn Army Terminal.
+It affected the growth of Brooklyn and New York City.

-By the mid-2010s, Industry City had been inhabited by a diverse mix of businesses encompassing artisans, garment manufacturing, data centers, and warehousing.